Eagle Eyes Pilot

 You can use Eagle Eyes Pilot and Scan together.
 The benefit is that you will be able to transmit live video and live coordinates to a nearby laptop for analysis.
 You can do this by either piloting the drone directly in Eagle Eyes Pilot, or by flying with DJI Pilot 2 while running Eagle Eyes Pilot in the background.
 Connect the controller to your computer using an HDMI cable and capture card for the video feed, while live coordinates are transmitted wirelessly.

-You don't need to run Eagle Eyes Pilot on the controller to get a live feed into Eagle Eyes Scan — but doing so enables live coordinate transmission, which adds map integration and tracking capabilities in Eagle Eyes Scan.
+You don't need to run Eagle Eyes Pilot on the controller to get a live feed into Eagle Eyes Scan.
+But doing so enables live coordinate transmission, which adds map integration and tracking capabilities in Eagle Eyes Scan.

 The video below explains the setup and process.